Minnesota State Income Tax

 - Minnesota allows itemized deductions, and you can claim the same itemized deductions on your Minnesota tax return as you do on your Federal tax return.
 You must choose between itemizing your deductions and choosing the Minnesota standard deduction, so it's generally only worth itemizing your deductions if your itemized total is more then the Minnesota and Federal standard deductions.
 For more details, visit the list of Minnesota itemized deductions.

-Tax-Rates.org provides easy access to five of the most commonly used Minnesota income tax forms, in downloadable PDF format.
+Tax-Rates.org provides easy access to four of the most commonly used Minnesota income tax forms, in downloadable PDF format.
 For all of the tax forms we provide, visit our Minnesota tax forms library or the 's tax forms page.

 How To File Your Minnesota Income Tax Return